How Many Cows are on Canadian Dairy Farms?

 Dairy farms across our great country

-Canadian dairy farmers have been serving their local communities before “eating local” became a trend.
+Multiple generations of Canadian dairy farmers have been serving their local communities before “eating local” became a trend.
 The sector remains integral to the fabric of rural Canadian communities, across all 10 provinces.
-And, of course, supporting your local farmers means supporting fellow Canadians.
+And, of course, supporting your local farmers means supporting fellow Canadians in our communities too, as the dairy sector supports about 270,000 jobs across the country.

 In this great country of ours, we have access to the natural goodness of Canadian dairy.
 And across our beautiful land, our Canadian dairy farmers offer us wholesome milk that we can feel great about.
 So, keep local and look for the logo (because the logo means Canadian milk, produced to Canadian quality standards).